-John O’Mara was the brother of Catherine Mindnich.
-Mr. O’Mara was also a local lawyer.
-A trust was set up for Ms. Mindnich.
-Mr. O’Mara was made the trustee and was responsible for paying Ms. Mindnich’s living expenses and distributing the balance of the trust to her children upon death.
+A local lawyer and brother of a New Jersey woman, set up a trust for his sister.
+He made himself the trustee, and was responsible for paying his sister’s living expenses and distributing the balance of the trust to her children upon her death.

-The Mindnich children retained Maggs & McDermott to pursue their inheritance after their mother’s death.
-Based upon a lengthy review of numerous documents, Maggs & McDermott sued Mr. O’Mara and obtained an order from the Court that Mr. O’Mara account for the funds of the trust while he was the trustee.
-Mr. O’Mara claimed that he had conducted himself properly as the trustee, and that he had properly spent all of the trust funds during Ms. Mindnich’s lifetime.
+The woman’s children retained Maggs & McDermott to pursue their inheritance after their mother’s death.
+Based upon a lengthy review of numerous documents, Maggs & McDermott sued the lawyer and obtained an order from the Court that he account for the funds of the trust while he was the trustee.
+The lawyer claimed that he had conducted himself properly as the trustee, and that he had properly spent all of the trust’s funds during the woman’s lifetime.

-Maggs & McDermott established that Mr. O’Mara had wrongfully co-mingled assets and he had used the trust for his own personal expenses.
-Ultimately, Maggs & McDermott obtained judgment against Mr. O’Mara for Consumer Fraud in the amount of $334,681.36
+Maggs & McDermott established that the lawyer had wrongfully co-mingled assets and had used the trust for his own personal expenses.
+Ultimately, Maggs & McDermott obtained judgment against the lawyer for Consumer Fraud in the amount of $334,681.36

 *Results may vary depending on particular facts and legal circumstances